I’m sick and tired of being sick and tired of making DIY homemade cleaners.

-First off, we need the herbal remedies.
-There’s nothing better at boosting the immune system and dealing with nasty viruses than a days worth of echinacea root tincture along with elderberry syrup for the duration of the illness.
+First off, we need herbal preparations.
+There’s nothing better at boosting the immune system and dealing with nasty viruses than a day worth of echinacea root tincture along with elderberry syrup for the duration of the illness.
 Plus, all four of my kids had whooping cough over the summer so croupy coughs are nothing… NOTHING to this mama.
 Herbal cough syrup.
 Check.

-As for keeping the puke and flu away, I knew I simply needed to break out the essential oils and clean more.
+As for keeping the vomit and flu virus away, I knew I simply needed to break out the essential oils and clean more.
 I hate cleaning… did I mention that?

-Finally I opened my cleaning cabinet to find it spilling over with homemade cleaners.
+Finally, I opened my cleaning cabinet to find it spilling over with natural homemade cleaners.

 Holy cow!
 Where does it all come from?!